memento-j/movie-finder/README.md

 # Movie Finder

-Movie searcher application to practice my HTML, CSS, and plain JavaScript 😀👍
+Basic movie searcher application that outputs up to the first 60 results from TMDB API

 ## How it was made